Markus Schuler: Career

 Born in Löffingen, Schuler began playing youth football at SV Feldberg and FC Löffingen.
 He played senior football with regional league clubs FC Neustadt and FV Donaueschingen before joining 2.
-Bundesliga side SC Fortuna Köln in 1998.
-After Fortuna were relegated in 2000, Schuler moved to 1.
-FSV Mainz 05 where manager Jürgen Klopp converted him from a winger to fullback.
+Bundesliga side Fortuna Köln in 1998.
+After Fortuna were relegated in 2000, Schuler moved to Mainz 05 where manager Jürgen Klopp converted him from a winger to fullback.
 In 2002, Schuler joined newly promoted Hannover 96 where he would make his Bundesliga debut.
 In total, Schuler would play in 182 Bundesliga matches for Hannover and Arminia Bielefeld.
 In 2009, Schuler set the record for most Bundesliga matches played without scoring a goal.
 Schuler ended his playing career with Arminia, with the club suffering relegations to the 2. and 3.
 Bundesliga during his latter seasons.